Your online reputation and brand could be at risk.

-Our social and online reputation teams have noticed a recent rise in what we affectionately refer to here as “Insta-spam.”
+Our social and online reputation teams have noticed a recent rise on Instagram in what we affectionately refer to here as “Insta-Spam.”
 That is, spam bots leaving fake comments from fake profiles, or hashtag hijackers posting dozens if not hundreds of often inappropriate photos, directly tagged to client brand names.

 One of the latest methods spammers are using to ride direct selling brands is hashtag hijacking.
 It works like this: the spammer simply tags a photo of (typically) a bikini-clad women or low-res sunsets with dozens of direct selling brand names, like #organogold or #primerica.
 Users searching for a brand name will come upon the photo connected directly to the company name, and the spammer gets extra followers along the way as they follow the spam accounts, believing they are real and thus connecting the spam account to your brand.